 4. Have an overflowing compost with plentiful soil?
 Do share

-Season after season the fruit trees around your neighborhood are busy growing and shedding their fruit – all going undetected and unappreciated.
-This fruit simply goes to waste – left to rot on the ground, whilst the local shop is likely stocked up on fruit that has been flown half way across the world.
-There are a number of groups that are now determined to tackle this problem – groups of individuals who get together to map out the various trees and the time that they should be harvested – they then draw up a rota to go and collect the fruit.
+Season after season, the fruit trees around your neighborhood are busy growing and shedding their fruit – all going undetected and unappreciated.
+This fruit goes to waste – left to rot on the ground, whilst the local shop is likely stocked up on fruit that has been flown halfway across the world.
+Several groups are now determined to tackle this problem – groups of individuals who get together to map out the various trees and the time they should be harvested – they then draw up a rota to collect the fruit.

 6. Shop locally

-One of the simplest steps you can take to become a more effective eco-community member is to shop locally – rather than travelling out of the locality in search of the bright, energy sapping lights of thousand square foot malls.
-This not only saves on car fumes, but it also ensures that your local businesses are supported – great news all round!
+One of the simplest steps you can take to become a more effective eco-community member is to shop locally – rather than travel out of the locality searching for the bright, energy-sapping lights of thousand square foot malls.
+This not only saves on car fumes, but it also ensures that your local businesses are supported – great news all around!
 If you need a shop that sells a certain product, check out Local Harvest.

 7. Stay up-to-date with local news

-Local news can be an essential source of information when it comes to nearby initiatives that are either working toward the cause, or that are soon to damage your efforts.
-Take this community of LA locals who are fighting for the city farm; or the Portland people who are becoming involved in going oil-free.
+Local news can be an essential source of information for nearby initiatives that are either working toward the cause or that are soon to damage your efforts.
 There are also online organizations that provide a central point of guidance for greener communities, such as Environmental Community Action.

 8. Promote your efforts in the local press